-It seems surreal to remember that I had to be dragged to go see Bend It Like Beckham when it hit theaters in Canada back in 2003.
+It seems surreal to remember that I had to be dragged to go see Bend It Like Beckham when it hit cinemas in Canada back in 2003.
 Let’s be clear: I do not particularly like the sports.
 I do not understand the sports, nor why people get so excited about sports.
 And so, quite honestly, a film about two teenage girls striving to be the best at soccer did not seem like a fun way to spend an afternoon as a surly 13-year-old who probably wanted to see Ashton Kutcher romance Brittany Murphy in Just Married for the third time.

 Bend It Like Beckham was ahead of its time in almost every way.
-It’s hard to think of another film that portrays women’s soccer as part of the main story arc.
+It’s hard to think of another film that portrays women’s football as part of the main story arc.
 There’s Bridget’s (Blake Lively) emotionally fraught trip to soccer camp in The Sisterhood of The Traveling Pants, and Viola’s (Amanda Bynes) gender-flip to play on the boy’s team in She’s The Man, but as far as mainstream movies go, that’s pretty much it.
-BILB was also co-written by two women of color — Guljit Bindra and Chadha, who also directed — and features a woman of Indian descent as the lead, with issues of immigration, identity, and gender at the forefront of the narrative.
-So, even if you find sports to be hive-inducing, Bend It Like Beckham is worth a rewatch.
+BILB was also co-written by two women of colour — Guljit Bindra and Chadha, who also directed — and features a woman of Indian descent as the lead, with issues of immigration, identity, and gender at the forefront of the narrative.
+So, even if you find sports to be hive-inducing, Bend It Like Beckham is worth a re-watch.
 (Or, if you missed it the first time around, a first watch, in which case lucky you!)

 Jess mostly plays on the sly with her guy friends in the park, where she meets Juliette “Jules” Paxton (Keira Knightley, in her breakout role).
-A fellow soccer fanatic, Jules fought for the creation of a local girl’s team, and now plays for The Hounslow Harriers, coached by the very attractive Joe (Jonathan Rhys Meyers).
+A fellow football fanatic, Jules fought for the creation of a local girl’s team, and now plays for The Hounslow Harriers, coached by Joe (Jonathan Rhys Meyers).
 She’s noticed Jess’ talent and invites her to try out, while introducing her to new idols: Mia Hamm, Brandi Chastain, and Abby Wambach, stars of the U.S. women’s national soccer team.
 Determined to play, Jess lies to her parents about a summer job, and struggles to balance familial obligations with her rising stardom on the team.
 But when Joe breaks the news that an American scout may be coming to their final game, Jess is faced with a choice: Make her family happy, or follow her dreams.
 To up the stakes even more, the game just so happens to coincide with her sister’s wedding.

 Despite being specific in its portrayal of a Hounslow-based Punjabi Sikh community, the issues covered in Bend It Like Beckham feel universal.
 As the daughter of Morrocan Jewish immigrants to Canada who had to spend every other Saturday afternoon drinking copious amounts of mint tea at my great-grandmother’s house, and missed many birthday parties in the process, I related to the pressures faced by Jess as she tried to navigate customs and traditions brought over from the motherland, while feeling the pull of assimilation from her new friends.

 Still, her family isn’t stereotyped.
 Anupam Kher gives a heartrending performance as Mr. Bhamra, whose strict rules about his daughter’s conduct are shown to steep from a desire to spare her the humiliation and discrimination he endured as a young man.
 For all her wailing about Jess’ inability to cook aloo gobi, Mrs. Bhamra (Shaheen Khan) is frightened about her daughter venturing onto a path that might leave her alone, and without the things she’s been taught to value.
 It’s the strange irony of immigration that parents often come to a country in search of a better life for their children, only to fear the slow erosion of their culture as those same children opt for the customs of their adopted land.
-Bend It Like Beckham uses soccer to tell that story in an engaging and emotional way.
+Bend It Like Beckham uses football to tell that story in an engaging and emotional way.

 The film also features the most perfect club scene known to man, in which Knightley rocks a truly fabulous flimsy triangle crop top.
 It’s actually a little jarring to see her wearing such modern clothing — wherefore art thou corset?
 The actress has said that she avoids films set in modern day because “the female characters nearly always get raped.”
 But it’s no coincidence.
 Bend It Like Beckham is strikingly modern in its treatment of its female protagonists.
 Yes, there is a brief love triangle moment when Jules walks in on Jess and Joe on the brink of an embrace.
 But never does that come before their love of the sport they’ve devoted their lives to, nor is there any question of Jess picking Joe over her family.
-Likewise, Jules’ mom’s belief that her daughter is a lesbian isn’t so much played for laughs as it is to prove a point about how we perceive women who refuse to conform to preconceived notions about womanhood.
+Likewise, Jules’ mum’s belief that her daughter is a lesbian isn’t so much played for laughs as it is to prove a point about how we perceive women who refuse to conform to preconceived notions about womanhood.